Dr. Oz Discusses All Things Shrimp

-On an episode of “The Dr. Oz Show,” Dr. Oz discussed various thoughts and issues revolving around shrimp, both American and imported, wild-caught and farm-raised.
+On a 2019 episode of “The Dr. Oz Show,” Dr. Oz discussed various thoughts and issues revolving around shrimp, both American and imported, wild-caught and farm-raised.

 At the beginning of the episode, Dr. Oz and investigative team member Mara Shiavocampo broke down the drawbacks of imported shrimp.
 In India, there have been concerns over recent testing that revealed heightened levels of antibiotic-resistant bacteria amongst imported shrimp.
 In Thailand, there have been issues regarding enslaved or otherwise forced labor to harvest their shrimp, not to mention the multitude of unsanitary conditions in these working environments.
 Finally, in China, one of the major suppliers of imported shrimp to the United States, there has been a plethora of threats to shrimp harvesting caused by damaging water shortages and rampant contamination due to sewage runoff in the country.